Stocks pull back from their latest all-time highs on Wall Street

-The S&P 500 fell 0.5% a day after climbing to a record high.
-The benchmark index is set to end August about 2%, which would be its fourth straight month of gains.
+The S&P 500 was down 0.7% a day after climbing to a record high.
+The benchmark index is set to end August up 1.8%, which would be its fourth straight month of gains.

 Losses in technology weighed on the market, offsetting gains in health care and other sectors.

-Among other tech companies in the red: Tech giant Nvidia fell 2.8%, Broadcom dropped 2.7% and and Oracle was 3.6% lower.
+Among other tech companies in the red: Tech giant Nvidia fell 3.4%, Broadcom dropped 4.5% and Oracle was 6.6% lower.

 The Commerce Department said prices rose 2.6% in July compared with a year ago, as measured by the personal consumption expenditures index.
 That's the same annual increase as in June and in line with what economists expected.